-- Ensure the Trusts electronic system is accessible to staff and the public all year round - Ensure that declarations of interest declared during any procurement activity over the value of £10k are published on the Trusts website - Compliance rates will be noted annually and contained within the Chairman's Commentary to Trust Board - An annual Conflict of Interest report and a bi-annual update report will be presented to the Audit Committee
+- Ensure the Trust's electronic system is accessible to staff and the public all year round - Ensure that declarations of interest declared during any procurement activity over the value of £10k are published on the Trust's website - Compliance rates will be reported annually at Trust Board - An annual Conflict of Interest report will be presented to the Audit Committee.

-If decision making staff have substantial grounds for believing that publication of their interests should not take place then they should contact either the Director of Corporate Governance or the Head of Corporate Affairs and Resilience (fionabaker@nhs.net) to explain why.
+If decision making staff have substantial grounds for believing that publication of their interests should not take place, then they should contact either the Director of Corporate Governance or the Head of Corporate Affairs and Resilience to explain why.
 In exceptional circumstances, for instance where publication of information might put a member of staff at risk of harm, information may be withheld or redacted on public registers.
-However, this would be the exception and information will not be withheld or redacted merely because of a personal preference.
+However, this would be exception, and information will not be withheld or redacted merely because of a personal preference.